ianwild/qsl/doc/quick-start.md

     create an `arduino` sub-directory, link all the source files, then do a build.
 If that works, ...

-6)  To upload to the target hardware, type `make -C arduino upload`.
+6)  To upload to the target hardware, type `make upload`.

 7)  To test it, you can try `make -C arduino monitor`.
 This "works", but since QSL doesn't echo what you type, it's a bit unpleasant.